Lasius neglectus

 Lasius neglectus is believed to be prey for several animals and insects, specifically Clytra laeviuscula and some Picidae family birds.

 Colonies

 Lasius neglectus occupies 'super colonies', systems of interconnected nests with many queens, estimated to be over 35,500 in some colonies.
-The queens, instead of moving to a new nest to start a new colony, will mate within the existing colony.
-Unlike most ant species, queens mate underground and are incapable of flight.
+Queens are capable of flight and the independent founding of colonies, but nuptial flight is optional: in some parts of their range, it does not occur annually, and in others, it probably never occurs.
+In any case, many queens mate within the nests and never leave them, reproducing within the maternal colony.
 As the occupants of these colonies are related, they do not demonstrate territorial aggression.

 Lasius neglectus does not build elaborate nests, instead, the species usually nests under flat stones, in the topsoil under leaf litter and even in trash piles.
 In human habitats, L. neglectus tends to nest inside electrical devices.
 Like other invasive ant species, L. neglectus relies on honeydew for its main food source and, but for a single instance in a grassland without trees in Tbilisi, known food sources come exclusively from insect prey and honeydew-producing insects on trees.